 Just like you, I’m a sucker for marketing.
 Marketers suck this sucker into buying new board games all the time, with their promises that the latest board games not only won’t suck, but will instead be the perfect one for me.

-To pull off this trick, the marketers know me well, I’m sure having siphoned my data from Facebook [dons tin foil hat].
-All they have to do is highlight that the board game features Star Wars, or zombies, or D&D, or some other rad genre something or another that I love.
+To pull off this trick, the marketers know me well, I’m sure having siphoned my data from Facebook or Google.
+All they have to do is highlight that the board game features Star Wars, or zombies, or D&D, or Marvel, or some other rad genre.
 And I almost always love the game, even at opening the box and examining the components, because it has, you know, Stormtroopers or something in the box.

 But plot twist, my wife typically hates those kind of games!
 And being that she’s my primary gaming partner, it makes it difficult to get those games to the table.
 So what do we do when we bring home a game that we love, but our partner doesn’t?